 Also, called folate, this important nutrient is found in green leafy vegetables, such as kale and spinach, dried beans, peas and nuts, as well as in foods that have been fortified – such as some breads, non-dairy milks etc.

-Where can I obtain vitamin B12?
+Where can I Get Vitamin B12?

 This vitamin is readily obtained from animal foods, so if you consume beef, lamb, poultry, liver, fish, eggs, milk and/or dairy products your diet will contain it.
 Other sources include fortified cereals, and nutritional yeasts & yeast spreads.
 If you are vitamin B12 deficient, we recommend a nutritional assessment as soon as possible as vitamin B12 is also needed for a healthy nervous system.

-Can I have too much iron?
+Can I have Too Much Iron?

 Yes – excessive iron can cause problems.
 Iron is considered a “pro-oxidant” that can cause oxidative stress in the body.
 Iron overload can occur, including a genetic form, called haemochromatosis, which can have detrimental effects on the liver.
 Generally, it is not advised to supplement with iron unless you have a diagnosed deficiency.